LoyolaChicagoBooks/introcs-csharp/rst/lab-edit-compile-run.rst

    program may not work entirely right the first time, so you may end up repeating these steps (debugging).

+Later in the course we will use some scripts (prewritten collections of commands) to reduce repetitive typing.
-As we will learn later in the course, development environments such as Visual Studio (from Microsoft) and MonoDevelop (an open source implementation similar to Visual Studio) basically shield you from the details of understanding the workflow in detail.
+These basically shield you from the details of understanding the workflow in detail.
 We think it is important that you *learn* this workflow from day one, because many types of software development don't always have the easiest software development tools.
 You will be able to use fancy tools later.

+Other tools are available, like the development environments
+Visual Studio (from Microsoft) and MonoDevelop (an open source implementation similar to Visual Studio).
+These environments are optimized for more complex projects han in this introductory course, so we will avoid the intial learning curve needed for such environments.

 To be completed in the lab
 ~~~~~~~~~~~~~~~~~~~~~~~~~~